djbotha/loadshed-parser/README.md

 ### Reading the government schedule

 There was no easy way to do this.
-The best solution I came up with was to read the PDF with `pdf-parse`, dump the text to stdout and copy it into two variables (`schedule` and `continued`).
-The PDF dump will split the two pages, so after storing the two pages' table content, re-run the `readPDF()` function.
+The best solution I came up with was to read the PDF with `pdf-parse`, dump the text to stdout (with `dumpPDF()`) and copy it into two variables (`schedule` and `continued`).
+The PDF dump will split the two pages, so after storing the two pages' table content, re-run the `saveSchedule()` function.
 This will concatenate those two variables in order to store the schedule in a single txt file.

 ### Parsing the schedule

 After the manual process above, you should have files similar to `EL-1-4.txt` and `EL-5-8.txt`.
-Next, run the `parseFiles()` function with the appropriate arguments (see my examples) and you'll have an ESP-friendly schedule to dump out.
+Next, run the `parseSchedules()` function with the appropriate arguments (see my examples) and you'll have an ESP-friendly schedule to dump out.